Daenecompass/messenger-server/README.md

 ## Todo

-* Make the stats work nicely with Web version
 * abstract to be able to use same codebase for Workbot
   * env for privacy policy link
   * env for persistent menu?